-It is also just now pushing above the 18-month 1.1570 high with next interim resistance at the 1.1815 September 2018 high it had recently pushed somewhat above prior to slipping modestly back below it at present.
-Much above that there is nothing until the historically prominent 1.2000 area, initially at the 1.1877 one-off June 2010 trading low with the more prominent 1.2050-1.2100 congestion above.
+It is also just now pushing above the 18-month 1.1570 high with next interim resistance at the 1.1815 September 2018 high it had recently pushed somewhat above prior to slipping modestly back below it again until early this week.
+Much above that there is nothing until the historically prominent 1.2000 area, initially at the 1.1877 one-off June 2010 trading low it already exceeded temporarily last week, with the more prominent 1.2050-1.2100 congestion above.